Home > Eclipses Drapeau LangueFrançais

 Solar Eclipses

 The power of solar eclipses has had a tremendous effect on civilizations around the world.
 To the ancients, an unexpected eclipse was both awesome and terrifying.
 Knowledge is power and to be able to predict these events meant having the ability to control the masses.
-This terminology will let you know more about the terms used.

 Those who were lucky enough to witness a total solar eclipse, in an unusual surroundings with a nice weather, can testify of the outstanding beauty of such an event.
 An eclipse of the Sun occurs on average every 18 months (often in hardly reachable locations), but the eclipse is only visible from a small band - the Path of Totality - and with an average duration of three minutes (maximum duration just over seven minutes).
 This is why observing such an event must be well planned in advance as shown in those various scouting trips.